A new women's hockey competition will start in January. There is plenty of work to do before then - ExBulletin

 A new women’s hockey competition will start in January.
 There is plenty of work to do before then

-Jayna Hefford gets goosebumps thinking about what it will be like when the puck drops in January on a new women’s hockey league with the best players in the world.
+Jayna Hefford gets goosebumps thinking about what it will be like when the puck drops in January in a new women’s hockey league featuring the best players in the world.

-The way is set for that after a new ownership group the Professional Hockey Federation and members of the Association of Professional Women’s Hockey Players unanimously ratified a collective labor agreement and statutes.
+The way was cleared after a new ownership group bought the Professional Hockey Federation and members of the Professional Women’s Hockey Players’ Association unanimously ratified a collective bargaining agreement and bylaws.
 But despite her excitement about a major achievement in the sport, the Hockey Hall of Famer and PWHPA president understands there is more to do.

 From a competition perspective, the work is really just beginning, Hefford said.